 To receive a test for coronavirus, you must book an appointment or order an at-home testing kit.
 Before attending any test centre, you must book an appointment through the government testing portal or telephone booking.
 You must get a test if you have coronavirus symptoms.
 If you do not have symptoms and have not been advised to get a test by a doctor, a public health professional or by us, you should not get a test.

 If you need a test in Redbridge, you can book an appointment to visit one of two permanent walk-through testing facilities, or order a home testing kit.

-We now have two permanent 7 days a week coronavirus testing facilities in the borough:
+We now have three permanent 7 days a week coronavirus testing facilities in the borough:

 Mildmay Road Car Park